Darley Waddilove

-He held the deanery of Ripon with the archdeaconry until his death.
-During his residence in Spain Waddilove became friends with Abbe Bayer, tutor to the Spanish court, and had access to the library of the Escorial, where he collated the manuscript of Strabo for Thomas Falconer's edition (Clarendon Press, 2 vols. fol.
+He held both the deanery of Ripon and the archdeaconry until his death.
+During his residence in Spain, Waddilove became friends with Abbe Bayer, tutor to the Spanish court, and had access to the library of the Escorial, where he collated the manuscript of Strabo for Thomas Falconer's edition (Clarendon Press, 2 vols. fol.
 1807), and obtained much useful information for Robertson's History of America, which the historian gratefully acknowledges in the preface.
 He also wrote remarks on the pictures in the king of Spain's collection which had formerly belonged to Charles I of England, translated Mengs's Essay on Painting (2 vols.
-London, 1796), and received from Infante Gabriel of Spain a copy of the translation of Salluse made by the prince.
+London, 1796), and received from Infante Gabriel of Spain a copy of the translation of Sallust made by the prince.
 In 1775, while in Spain, he was elected a fellow of the Society of Antiquaries, for which he wrote several papers, among them 'An Historical and Descriptive Account of Ripon Minster' (Archæologia, vols. xvi. and xvii.)
 At his death he left to the library of York Minster a magnificent copy of Falconer's 'Strabo,' and of the rare work Bibliotheca Arábica del Escurial.
 Waddilove was an active magistrate and zealous in his ecclesiastical duties; in one instance he was recorded as having destroyed a stage to prevent an illegal boxing match in the village of Grewelthorpe near Ripon.
 He was president of the Society for the Relief of the North Riding Clergy, and earnestly promoted its interests.
 His private charities were extensive, and he gave on several occasions large sums to increase the endowments of parishes in his own patronage or that of the chapter.
 Waddilove died at the deanery, Ripon, on 18 August 1828.

 On 3 April 1781, at the age of 45, he married Anne Hope Grant, daughter of Ludovic Grant (Luss in Argyll) who was 10 years his junior.
 Anne died in May 1797 after a long and painful illness, aged just 51.

 Waddilove's eldest son, Thomas Darley Waddilove, died in March 1799 aged only 17, and his youngest son (another priest), Robert Darley Waddilove, died in Penzance, Cornwall in July 1813 at the age of 24.

 The only one of Waddilove's sons to father children was William James Darley Waddilove MA (Hons.
 Cantab.
 St John's); he became chaplain to the Duke of Roxburghe and married Elizabeth Anne, the sister of the statesman James Graham of Netherby.
 William was the father of naval lieutenant Robert Waddilove and admiral Charles Waddilove of Beacon Grange, Hexham.
-One of the Waddiove's daughters, Georgiana Maria, married Charles Christopher Oxley, of Minster House, Ripon.
+One of the Waddilove's daughters, Georgiana Maria, married Charles Christopher Oxley, of Minster House, Ripon.